microsoft/PubSec-Info-Assistant/docs/updating-codebase-from-upstream.md

 - Go to the repository in GitHub.
 - Open a pull request for the `test-upstream-changes` branch against the `main` branch.
 - This initiates the review process.

+> Do not merge it yet.

 ## 8. Deploy the Test branch